What is the average cost of a funeral in the US?

-Yes.
-Your beneficiaries can use the payout from your policy to cover your funeral costs.
+Your beneficiaries can use the payout from your life insurance policy to cover your funeral costs.

-If you don’t have coverage in place yet, look into final expense life insurance — a permanent policy that’s specifically designed to pay for end-of-life costs, like a funeral, burial and unpaid medical bills.
+If you don’t have coverage yet, look into final expense life insurance — a permanent policy specifically designed to pay for end-of-life costs, like a funeral, burial and unpaid medical bills.

-Usually marketed to seniors over age 65, these policies are limited to smaller amounts that range from $5,000 to $25,000, and they don’t require a medical exam.
+These policies are usually marketed to seniors over age 65.
+They are limited to smaller amounts ranging from $5,000 to $25,000 and don’t require a medical exam.